crossplane/oam-kubernetes-runtime/design/trait-separated-from-underlying-workload-should-patch-back.md

               value: test
 ```

-This will cause a second round of pods re-create.
+This will trigger the second round of pods re-create.
 Again, the canary trait won't work.

 There're no doubt too many risks here in this workflow.
 We can conclude into two problems: